siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-the-role-of-cyber-diplomacy-in-international-security.md

 ---

 In an era where digital technologies are deeply interwoven with every aspect of our lives, the concept of international security has expanded beyond traditional boundaries.
 Cyberspace has emerged as a new frontier in global politics, presenting both unprecedented challenges and opportunities for nations worldwide.
 This evolving landscape has given rise to a new field of diplomacy: cyber diplomacy.
-This blog post explores the crucial role of cyber diplomacy in shaping international security, its key components, challenges, and future prospects.
+This article explores the crucial role of cyber diplomacy in shaping international security, its key components, challenges, and future prospects.